CostaBru/knapsack/README.md

 Due to ``Axiom 1``, let's consider only weights and sums of weights.
 We will perform the DP algorithm over that collection for each item.

 Let's call the sum of weight visited with current weight a ``w point``.
-Here we are going to generate the set of ``w points`` for each knapsack item.
+To solve the problem, we are going to generate the set of ``w points`` for each knapsack item.

 We will provide the current weight and sum of current item weight with all visited points before.
 Then, use DP recurrent formula for that new set.